Tuah614/Tuah614/README.md

-currently learning Dynamo and a little bit of Python.
+currently learning Dynamo and a little bit of Python

 <!---